 Key Takeaways

-3. Natural approaches offer support for the immune system and the symptoms of seasonal allergies without incurring any severe reactions or side effects; these range from saline nasal irrigation to consuming local honey to taking quercetin supplements and probiotics for gut health management amongst others.
+- Natural approaches offer alternatives to over-the-counter medications and support for the immune system and the symptoms of seasonal allergies without incurring severe reactions or side effects; these range from saline nasal irrigation to consuming local honey to taking quercetin supplements and probiotics for gut health management amongst others.

 Common triggers and symptoms